YosysHQ/yosys/docs/source/getting_started/scripting_intro.rst

 gives us the ``$add`` and ``$eq`` cells, which we want to highlight for the :ref:`addr_gen_hier` image.

+.. _select_new_cells:

 We can assign a name to a selection with :yoscrypt:`select -set`.
 In our case we are using the name ``new_cells``, and telling it to use the current selection, indicated by the ``%`` symbol.
+We can then use this named selection by referring to it as ``@new_cells``, which we will see later.
 Then we clear the selection so that the following commands can operate on the full design.
 While we split that out for this document, we could have done the same thing in a single line by calling :yoscrypt:`select -set new_cells addr_gen/t:*`.
 If we know we only have the one module in our design, we can even skip the `addr_gen/` part.
 Looking further down :ref:`the fifo.ys code <fifo-ys>` we can see this with :yoscrypt:`select -set new_cells t:$mux t:*dff`.
 We can also see in that command that selections don't have to be limited to a single statement.

 Many commands also support an optional ``[selection]`` argument which can be used to override the currently selected objects.
 We could, for example, call